Albertabrahams/upayment-clas/README.md

 1- I made the project totaly same like sample task, but added some extras.<br>
 2- I used useState, useEffect, useParam, useNavigate. <br>
 3- For extra, I added Login and Register buttons with a firebase file.
 You can use halilibrahim.soyman@gmail.com as a user and 123456 <br> as a password or you can register with your email.
 I keep them in firebase.<br>
-4- I added two assets as extras.<br>
+4- I added two assets as extras.
+I also added the company's icon.<br>
 5- All of task is done.
 You can create a new product with plus icon or delete it with delete button or click a product and see details.<br>
 6- You didn't mention about delete button position so i made it manually.<br>
 7- In main page, filter button is active.
 You can filter products.<br>